Savor Cherry Season with This Sugar-Free Cherry Pie Filling

 total time: 40 MINUTES

-Fresh cherries simmered down with lemon zest, lemon juice, almond and vanilla extracts, and a keto sweetener to create the most delicious pie filling.
+Fresh cherries simmered down with lemon zest, lemon juice, almond and vanilla extracts, and a keto sweetener to create the most delicious sugar free pie filling.

 Ingredients